h1st-ai/saas/workbench-controller/README.md

 }
 ```

-Create new workbenches for a user
+Create new workbenches for a user.

+Parameters:
+  * `workbench_name`: Use this to pass as an environment variable `WORKBENCH_NAME` to the container

 IMPORTANT: call /workbenches/{wid} after creating/starting workbench until the status is **running**

 ```
 POST /workbenches?user_id=xyz
+Content-Type: application/json
+{
+  "workbench_name": "AutoCyber"
+}

 Response:
 {